tan-language/tan/README.md

 The Tan Language implementation.

+## Status

+This is an experimental project, not intended for production.

 ## Contributing

-Pull requests, issues and comments are welcome!
+Pull requests, issues, and comments are welcome!
 Make sure to add tests for new features and bug fixes.

 ## Contact